SIMONEDEREGGI/simonedereggi.github.io/_pages/publications.md

 ---
 ### Publications

-Some of these papers are not on open access.
-If you are interested in one of these, please, do no hesitate to contact me.

 - D. Breda, S. De Reggi, J. Ripoll, ``On the numerical computation of $$R_0$$ in periodic environments, to appear in SIAM J. Sci.
 Comp., [link](https://doi.org/10.1137/25M1789585);